ZacharyGodfrey/mono/README.md

 - The only HTTP method accepted is `POST`
 - All input data is supplied in the request body
 - URI segments, query string parameters, headers, and cookies are all ignored
-- Endpoints requiring authentication use a JWT-like token
+- Endpoints requiring authentication use a simplified, JWT-like token

 ### Example Request